TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 5. Okuyama ni Momiji fumiwake Naku shika no Koe kiku toki zo Aki wa kanashiki / Sarumaru Dayu / Genre: autumn

-How lonely autumn is when a deer calls his wife plodding on the ground covered with maple leaves in the mountains.
+How sad autumn is when I hear a deer cries for his wife making his way through maple leaves in the remote deep mountain!

 6. Kasasagi no wataseru hashi ni oku shimo no Shiroki wo mire ba Yo zo fuke ni keru / Chunagon Yakamochi(718?-785) / Genre: winter